-Regulatory Tools: There are currently no regulations that prohibit the importation or possession of this species in Florida.
+Regulatory Tools: There currently are no regulations that prohibit the importation or possession of this species in Florida.

-Critical Needs: Basic research on extent and severity of impacts to native species and development of control techniques.
+Critical Needs: Basic research on extent and severity of impacts to native species and development of control techniques is needed.

 2014 Status of the Cuban Treefrog by Management Region